 If you fully understand what you’re doing and you’re super careful, here’s an example of how to do a long box spread at Fidelity.
 It may be similar at other brokers.

-As in doing a short box spread trade, you need to be approved for options trading Level 3.
+As in doing a short box spread trade, you need to be approved for options trading Tier 2 (or Tier 1 plus spread in an IRA).

 Choose “Options” in the Trade popup.